ecaas/NORTRIP_multiroad_combined/README.md

 ## new module version

-The creation of an entirely new module version, 2024-07.666 for example sake, happens in 2 steps:
+The creation of an entirely new module version, `2024-07.666` for the sake of this example, happens in 2 steps:
 - creation of the module and installation of the python package
   ```
   ./create_module_version.sh 2024-07.666